ADALabUCSD/DeepPostures/MSSE-2021/README.md

                             ActivPal label vocabulary (default: {"0": 0, "1": 1,
                             "2": 1})
     --silent              Whether to hide info messages
+    --padding {drop,zero,wrap}
+                        Padding scheme for the last part of data that does not fill a whole lstm window (default: drop)

 ## Generating Predictions from Pre-Trained Models